jimbobding/Cocktail-buddy-jim/README.md

 17. It will take a minute and display a message that Your app was successfully deployed.
 18. Click on View to launch your deployed app.

-My website is now deployed and live here
+My website is now deployed and lives here

 https://